Brightening of dark trions in monolayer WS$_2$ via localization of surface plasmons: Results and Discussions

 To exclude localized strain as the origin of the new spectral feature, we performed spatially resolved PL measurements across different regions of the sample.
-As shown in Fig. 3(a), the spectral shape remains uniform across the entire sample along the line 1–5, ruling out local strain effects known to alter the dark-bright splitting in strained WSe$_2$ MLs \cite{Gelly2022}.
-We also examined the nature of the two peaks through laser power-dependent PL measurements at 83 K with the spectra shown in Fig. S2.
-The log-log plot of the integrated PL intensity, I versus the laser power, P [Fig. 3(b)] reveals a linear relationship, I $\propto$ P$^k$, with k $\sim$ 1.2 ($\sim$ 1) for the higher (lower) energy peak, ruling out emissions due to defect-bound recombination processes which typically show sub-linear scaling (k $<$ 1) \cite{PhysRevLett.121.057403}.
+As shown in Fig. 3(a), the spectral shape remains uniform across the entire sample along the line 1–5.
+We have also carried out position-dependent Raman measurements, described in Section IV of the Supplementary Information, and probed the local topography using AFM (Section V, Supplementary Information) to confirm that the observed optical response of the sample is not strain-induced.

+We further examined the nature of the two peaks through laser power-dependent PL measurements at 83 K with the spectra shown in Fig. S5.
+The log-log plot of the integrated PL intensity, I versus the laser power, P (Fig. 3(b)) reveals a linear relationship, I $\propto$ P$^k$, with k $\sim$ 1.2 ($\sim$ 1) for the higher (lower) energy peak, ruling out emissions due to defect-bound recombination processes which typically show sub-linear scaling (k $<$ 1) \cite{PhysRevLett.121.057403}.